 Of course, this assumes that the $6,600 in additional taxes is paid in some other fashion.
 This doesn’t mean that you have to have $6,600 sitting in a bank account for the sole purpose of paying your tax bill.
 Below are a couple of ideas worth considering:

-Your tax projection shows that you are on track for a huge refund.
+Does your tax projection shows you on track for having a huge refund?
 If your tax projection shows a huge refund looming, you may be able to do a Roth conversion with little or no discernable impact to your cash flow.
 This is something we often recommend to clients who might have cash flow concerns but appear to be on track for a significant refund.

 Increase tax withholdings in your paycheck.
 This could be an option for someone who might have maxed out all of their tax-preferred savings options, and is looking for the answer to the question: “Where do I put my money next?”
 While the increased tax withholdings might not seem like investing per se, they another way to keep as much in your Roth as possible while mitigating the risk of underwithholding penalties.